 • Add a new trigger.

-• Select "Trigger using webhook" trigger from the list.
+• Select "Receive a webhook" trigger from the list.

 • Copy the HTTP endpoint by clicking the button.